 A dedicated IP address is exclusively yours.
 You might choose to serve different sites from that IP address, but you’re ultimately in control of who’s using it.

 You would think that a dedicated IP was better, right?
 Let’s look at some of the benefits we associate with them.

 When Do I Need a Dedicated IP Address?

+Specifically purchasing a dedicated IP just for a high traffic site is not as necessary as securing dedicated hosting for a high traffic site.
+E-commerce sites that purchase an SSL certificate will likely already have a dedicated IP and will probably also have dedicated hosting.
 Whether it’s an e-commerce site or not, if your website sees a large volume of traffic on a daily basis, you may want to consider getting a dedicated IP.
-This will help increase or at least maintain your site speed while accommodating so many visitors, and will reduce the likelihood of your site crashing under the strain of so much traffic.
-This is the same reason dedicated hosting is preferred for large sites with a lot of traffic.
+With dedicated hosting (and a dedicated IP), your website is more likely to increase or at least maintain your speed and performance your visitors are accustomed to while accommodating so many visitors.
+It will also reduce the likelihood of your site crashing under the strain of so much traffic – a far more common problem for high traffic sites that use shared hosting.

 Much of the debate over whether to incur the extra expense of a dedicated IP address comes from the question of whether or not the dedicated IP offers any sort of SEO benefit.
 The answer has changed over the years, but there’s a good reason why that’s happened.

 It’s all Matt Cutts’s fault.